dani8439/dani8439.github.io/_posts/2021-3-4-javascript_portfolio_project.markdown

 While initially a user can save up to five quotes for a book, in reality I wanted a user to have the capability of saving as many quotes as possible to any given book.
 In order to do that, playing around with looping, and hidden_fields made such a thing possible.

-In a `renderUpdateForm()` function in `book.js` there is a hidden field called `quote_count`, with a counter that is set up to loop through the array of quotes and count as each quote is rendered to the dom.
+In a `renderUpdateForm()` function in `book.js` there is a hidden field called `quote_count`, with a counter that is set up to loop through the array of quotes and count as each quote is rendered to the DOM.
 The counter is also attached to the attribute of `id` for `input-quote` so that when viewing the information in the elements tab on the console in the edit-form, each quote using string interpolation now has an id of `input-quote1` or `input-quote2` and so on, as the counter loops through this array.